Is saving money nature or nurture?

 It really is all about discipline.
-The only people saving money are either people who have natural discipline or their discipline is forced through workplace savings programs.
-If you don't have natural discipline, then you have to force that discipline by paying yourself first which is a simple concept where you save first through automatic deductions from your paycheque or bank account and then you spend what is left over.
-If you try to spend first and save later, most people don't have anything left to save.
+The only people saving money are either people who have the natural discipline or their discipline is forced through workplace savings programs.
+If you don’t have natural discipline, then you have to force that discipline by paying yourself first which is a simple concept where you save first through automatic deductions from your paycheque or bank account and then you spend what is left over.
+If you try to spend first and save later, most people don’t have anything left to save.

 Take part in the saving challenge

 Do you remember when I said it takes 21 months to create an ongoing savings habit?
 My challenge is simple.
-I challenge you to start and automatic savings plan this week either through your bank account or through your work.
+I challenge you to start an automatic savings plan this week either through your bank account or through your work.
 It matters less what you put away each month or each paycheque.
 What matters most is you put something away.
 I further challenge you to keep that going for at least 21 months.

 Has anyone done this before and found success?
 If so, type in some words of encouragement by sharing your story below!

 Check out my principles of saving if you need a little help developing the savings habit.